Naomi Station: Layout

 The station, which is unstaffed, consists of an island platform serving two tracks, with a siding.
 There is no station building.
 A short flight of steps leads up from the access road to a small forecourt from where a footbridge gives access to the island platform which has a shelter for waiting passengers.

-Adjacent stations
+Platforms

 History

 The private Kyushu Railway had, by 1909, through acquisition and its own expansion, established a track from Kokura to Yanagigaura.
 The Kyushu Railway was nationalised on 1 July 1907.
 Japanese Government Railways (JGR), designated the track as the Hōshū Main Line on 12 October 1909 and expanded it southwards in phases, with Gōnohara (today Naokawa) opening as the new southern terminus on 20 November 1920.
 On the same day, Naomi was opened as an intermediate station on the new track.
 On 15 December 1923, the Hōshū Main Line was renamed the Nippō Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.